Guide to Treasury Bills (T-Bills) in Singapore

 1. No Regular Income:

 Unlike certain bonds that pay periodic interest, T-Bills do not provide regular income.
-The return on investment is realized only at maturity.
+The return is fully realized at maturity, which can be 6 or 12 months depending on the selected tenor.

 1. Market Risk:

 While T-Bills are low-risk in terms of credit risk, they are still subject to market risk.
-This means that their prices can fluctuate in the secondary market based on interest rate movements and other market factors.
+Liquidity in the secondary market remains limited, so selling before maturity may result in lower returns if market interest rates have risen.

 Investing for more income (and risk)